Skip to content

 Description

-Fullscreen View/Restore Default Size You can click the fullscreen view icon in the upper-right corner of the trace details to expand the flame graph horizontally; clicking the restore default size icon restores the details page.
+Full-screen View/Restore Default Size You can click the full-screen view icon in the upper-right corner of the trace details to expand horizontally and view the trace Flame Graph; clicking the restore default size icon restores the details page.

-Expand/Collapse Minimap You can click the expand/collapse minimap icon on the left side of the trace details to quickly view the flame graph by selecting intervals, dragging, or scrolling in the minimap.
+Expand/Collapse Minimap You can click the expand/collapse minimap icon on the left side of the trace details, allowing you to quickly view the Flame Graph by selecting intervals, dragging, and scrolling on the minimap.

-Double-click Span Double-clicking a Span in the flame graph enlarges and displays the Span, allowing you to quickly locate and view contextually related Spans.
+Double-click Span Amplify the display of the Span in the middle of the Flame Graph, allowing you to quickly locate and view context-related Spans.

-Click Service Name Highlights the corresponding Span.
-Clicking the service name again restores the default selection of all Spans.
+Click Service Name Highlight the corresponding Span, and clicking the service name again selects all Spans by default.
 You can quickly filter and view Spans corresponding to the service by clicking the service name.

 Extended Attributes